Sxing2/CLIP-Test-time-Counterattacks/README.md

 To employ TTC on adversarially finetuned models, you can specify the path to the finetuned model weights with `--victim_resume`.
 We provide at this Google drive [link](https://drive.google.com/drive/folders/1aDChTWGOrqK6IrIKVqSyMf4IdIBHEiJr?usp=drive_link) the checkpoints we have obtained via adversarial finetuning, which are used for producing the results reported in Tab.3 in the paper.
 Please download those checkpoints and keep them in the folder `./AFT_model_weights`.
 This can be done by running `python download_weights.py`.
 Alternatively, you can implement adversarial finetuning methods on your own and put the model weights in `./AFT_model_weights`.

-After you have the AFT checkpoints in place, you can run the same command as in `TTC.sh` with an additional argument `--victim_resume` specifying the path to the model weights.
+After the AFT checkpoints are in place, you can run the same command as in `TTC.sh` with an additional argument `--victim_resume` specifying the path to the model weights.
 For example, use `--victim_resume "./AFT_model_weights/TeCoA.pth.tar"` if you want to employ TTC on top of TeCoA.

 ## 📬 Updates
  7 Mar 2025: **Please stay tuned for instructions to run the code!**